CobySoss/ScaWL/README.md

 sh get_matrices.sh
 ```
 This script will retrieve the matrices from the University of Florida repository and perform all data preparation.
-If the graphs cannot be connected to because of ssh certificate issues, you can temporarily bypass certificate validation
+If the graphs cannot be connected to because of SSH certificate issues, you can temporarily bypass certificate validation
 with the command:

 ```bash